 Mark F. Erickson aka Đỗ Văn Hùng is the author of the photobook Other Streets: Scenes from a Life in Vietnam not Lived.
 Other Streets has been exhibited at the L.A.
-Center of Photography, the Davis Orton Gallery, and the Griffin Museum of Photography.
+Center of Photography, the Davis Orton Gallery, the Griffin Museum of Photography, and Evergreen Valley College.
 He has been profiled in The Photobook Journal, diaCRITICS: the arts & culture of the Vietnamese and SE Asian diaspora, VVA (Vietnam Veterans of America) Books, Chopsticks Alley, and Harvard Magazine.